Tensor State Space-based Dynamic Multilayer Network Modeling: Methodology

 Theorem \ref{the:identifiability} guarantees the identifiability of the latent factor matrix $\bC_1$ up to a column permutation.
 The permutation matrix $\bPi$ simple reorders the latent dimensions of $\bC_1$, preserving their semantic consistency across models.
 Therefore, each column of $\bC_1$ can be interpreted as a distinct and consistent latent factor.
 Furthermore, Theorem \ref{the:identifiability} shows that the layer-transition matrix $\bC_{2}$ is identifiable up to an orthogonal transformation.
 Consequently, the dynamic core tensor $\bZ_{t,k}$ is recoverable up within-layer permutation and cross-layer orthogonal transformation, ensuring the meaningful recovery of both temporal and cross-layer dynamics.

-\begin{remark}[Community Detection based on $\bC_{1}$] The identifiability results established in Theorems \ref{the:static} and \ref{the:identifiability} enable interpretable community detection for the dynamic components of the network.
-In particular, the matrix of latent node features $\bC_1$ which is identifiable up to column permutation, provides a consistent and interpretable representation of nodes in a shared latent space across time.
+\begin{remark}[Community Detection based on $\bC_{1}$] The identifiability results established in Theorem \ref{the:identifiability} enable interpretable community detection for the dynamic components of the network.
+In particular, the matrix of latent node factors $\bC_1$ which is identifiable up to column permutation, provides a consistent and interpretable representation of nodes in a shared latent space across time.
 Each column of $\bC_1$ corresponds to a latent community, and its temporal evolution is governed by the time-varying interaction patterns encoded in $\bcalZ_t$.

 The use of nonnegative matrix factorization (NMF) for graph community detection has been extensively studied, particularly in the context of weighted graphs \cite{kuang2012symmetric}.
 In this setting, the adjacency matrix $\bW$ is approximated via symmetric nonnegative matrix factorization, i.e., $\bW \approx \bC \bC^{T}$ where $\bC$ encodes the community membership strengths for each node.
 Building on this idea, Symmetric Nonnegative Matrix Tri-Factorization (SNMTF) \cite{wang2011community} generalizes the decomposition by introducing a symmetric community interaction matrix $\bZ$ such that $\bW = \bC \bZ \bC^{T}$.
 This formulation allows for modeling not only the membership of nodes but also the inter-community connectivity structure.
 More recently, \cite{zhang2023multi} extends SNMTF to multilayer networks by factorizing each layer's adjacency matrix as $\bW^{k} = \bC \bZ^{k} \bC^{T}$ and applying regularization to encourage similarity of interaction patterns $\bZ^{k}$ across layers.
 From this perspective, our proposed TSSDMN model (Eq. \ref{equ:beta}) can be viewed as a tensor-based generalization of SNMTF, where the shared node factor matrix $\bC_{1}$ plays the role of $\bC$, and the dynamic core tensor $\bcalZ_{t}$ captures time-varying, layer-specific interaction patterns.
 The matrix $\bC_{2}$ further introduces a learned mechanism for cross-layer interaction, automatically adapting the influence of each layer, thus enhancing the flexibility and expressiveness of the model. \end{remark}